scalar-labs/scalardb/docs/storage-abstraction.md

 Optional<Result> result = scanner.one();
 ```

-Or, if you want to get results as `List` at a time, you can use the `all()` method as follows:
+Or, if you want to get results all at once as a `List`, you can use the `all()` method as follows:
 ```java
 List<Result> results = scanner.all();
 ```

-Also, as Scanner implements `Iterable`, you can use `Enhanced For Loop` as follows:
+Also, as Scanner implements `Iterable`, you can use it in a for-each loop as follows:

 ```java
 for (Result result : scanner) {